 - (a) Unless otherwise resolved by the company in a general meeting, the membership of the company will consist of ordinary members.
-Members must be advertisers, advertising / media agencies that hold state/office registration or media organisations that hold Product registration or as otherwise allowed by the Regulations.
 Members' voting rights are set out in Rule 10.8. - (b) Subject to the Corporations Act and the terms of a particular class of membership, the company may vary or cancel rights attached to being a member of that class, or convert a member from one class to another, by special resolution of the company and either: - (i) a special resolution passed at a meeting of the members of that class; or - (ii) the written consent of members who are entitled to at least 75% of the votes that may be cast in respect of membership of that class.